 Yes, participation in UvA Matching is mandatory for all prospective students who are applying to a UvA Bachelor’s programme for the first time (with the exception of degree programmes with an enrolment restriction and/or a selection procedure) and have not previously studied at the UvA.
 Due to the coronavirus measures, participation in UvA Matching is now voluntary.

-Each university offers some type of matching process (also called a Study Check) for prospective students.
+Each university in the Netherlands offers some type of matching process (also called a Study Check) for prospective students.
 However, the format and timing can vary from one university to the next.
 Take a careful look at the enrolment and admissions conditions for your chosen degree programme.

 Participation in UvA Matching is mandatory for all prospective students, including students from one of the Dutch overseas territories (Bonaire, Sint Eustatius, Saba, Curaçao, Aruba or Sint Maarten).
 If you are not yet living in the Netherlands at the time of the Matching, please contact the programme department (whether the programma has an online matching proces).

 A taster session (offered during the UvA Taster Week) is a study choice activity that helps you in choosing a degree programme.
 You can take part in taster sessions during your final two years of pre-university education (VWO), after you have attended a Bachelor's Day.
 Taster sessions give you a good idea of what the content of the programme is like.

 UvA Matching takes place after you have chosen a degree programme and submitted your enrolment application.
 The matching process helps you to test whether you have made the right choice.

 UvA Matching takes place after you have submitted your enrolment application via Studielink (which you need to complete by 1 June at the latest).

 Once you have submitted the enrolment application through Studielink, you will receive an email from the UvA containing your UvAnetID.
 You can login to the Self Serivce,/personal dashboard; here you have to apply for UvA Matching.